Tejas1510/Athavani/README.md

 ```
 🛈**IMPORTANT**🛈

-To open the webapp directly from CLI use:-
+To open the web app directly from CLI use:-
 ```explorer "https://memoriestejastapas.netlify.app/"```

 if you have cloned this repo, then open git in this directory and use